QED1224/Toontown-Resources/Guide.md

 | 4 |    16.5%    |    45%    | 38.5% |
 | 5 |     10%     |    50%    |  40%  |

+(More tables to be added.)

 #### Example calculations

 - [Level 1 Flunky](http://pastebin.com/wANyHgsx)

 ### Which toon(s) will be attacked?

+If the selected cog attack is a group attack, all active toons will be attacked.
+For single-toon attacks, 75% percent of the time the following algorithm is used to select a toon:

+1. Store the total amount of damage done by the active toons in a variable `totalDamage`.
+2. In a list, `dmgs`, store the relative contributions by each toon (contributed / `totalDamage` * 100).
+3. Generate a pseudorandom integer `randNum` such that 0 <= `randNum` < 99.
+4. Loop over `dmgs`, summing the relative contributions by each toon.
+This sum is stored in a variable `count`.
+5. On each iteration, check if `randNum` is less than `count`
+    - if it is, return an integer representing the number of iterations (that is, 0 for the first, 1 for the second, etc).
+In other words, a toon's damage contributions are directly proportional to its chance of being selected in this step.
+    - if it's not, continue looping.
+6. If no toon was found by the above, a toon is selected at random.
+This, for eaxmple, could happen when a large pseudorandom integer is generated, but the battle damage is evenly distributed.

+In the other 15% of time, a toon is simply selected at random.

 ### How much damage will be done?